 - Work with the council on the design of their cost of living and discretionary support schemes.

 - Offer cost of living focussed Advice First Aid training, with the support of our Crisis Project team, to local community and faith groups, voluntary organisations, council officers, councillors and other partners.

 - Develop and share resources to help residents and partners with cost of living issues.

-The team are already attending events organised by partners themed around cost of living, you can find details of upcoming events below.
+The team are already attending events organised by partners themed around cost of living.
 To talk to us about an event you are hosting please email contact us through our webform.